 1. My Family – My Family – Family tree, migration, changing structures of the family -nuclear and joint families, festivals.

 2. Work & Play – Occupations, Child labor, Games – Local, National and International, Marshal Arts, Effects of games on respiration and breathing, fairs, Circus.

 3. Plants and Animals-Plants & animals in our surroundings, Plant & Animal products, parts of a plant, photosynthesis, parts of a flower, pollination, fertilization, fruits, seeds.
 Wild & cultivated plants, wild & domestic animals their food, the arrangement of teeth in animals.

 4. Our Food – Different types of food, storage of grains and vegetables, storage of food, Food – animal husbandry, Nutrients of food, deficiency diseases.

 5. Shelter – Need, different types of houses, electrical appliances – their use, social life in ants and honey bees, Animals shelter – variation.

-6. Air – Importance of air, composition of air, atmospheric pressure, diseases spread through air and their prevention, air pollution – causes, its impact, and measures to prevent, Green House effect.
+6. Air – Importance of air, the composition of air, atmospheric pressure, diseases spread through the air and their prevention, air pollution – causes, its impact, and measures to prevent Green House effect.

 7. Energy – Renewable, Non-renewable, Future Energy.